fpgaprince/rtd/docs/source/combinatorial.rst

   1 0   x > y
   1 1   x = y

-we dont have one output case any more, as we did in the logic gate examples.. we have 3. equal, greater than, less than. rewrite..
+above, we are functionally describing the output result, each result will actually require its own column. below, we rotate the result and fill in the table.

 ::
   x y   x = y   x < y   x > y